HectorUrdaneta/Project-1-Build-a-Game/README.md

 Google Chrome Developer Tools: used to debugging the code.

 Installation requirements:
-Web Browser
+Web Browser.
-Internet Connectivity
+Internet Connectivity.

-General Requirements
+General Requirements:
 Create a familiar game using HTML, CSS and JavaScript.
 Create a README.md file.

-Technical Requirements
+Technical Requirements:
-Render in the browser
+Render in the browser.
-Include separate HTML / CSS / JavaScript files
+Include separate HTML / CSS / JavaScript files.
-Use Javascript for DOM manipulation
+Use Javascript for DOM manipulation.
 Be deployed online, using Github Project pages and/or to a custom domain.
-Use semantic markup for HTML and CSS (adhere to best practices)
+Use semantic markup for HTML and CSS (adhere to best practices).

-Stretch Technical Goals (optional)
+Stretch Technical Goals (optional):
-Add time-based scoring
+Add time-based scoring.
-Track scores across games (even if the page is reloaded) Allow users to compete against each other on a high-score board.
+Track scores across games (even if the page is reloaded).
+Allow users to compete against each other on a high-score board.